atomicleopard/generator-thundr-app/README.md

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

-To install generator-thundr-gae from npm, run:
+To install generator-thundr-app from npm, run:

 ``
-$ npm install -g generator-thundr-gae
+$ npm install -g generator-thundr-app
 ``

 Finally, initiate the generator:

 ``
-$ yo thundr-gae
+$ yo thundr-app
 ``

 ### Getting To Know Yeoman